 Brooke Kroeger is a journalist, author of five books, a professor of journalism at the NYU Arthur L. Carter Journalism Institute and director of its MA unit, Global and Joint Program Studies, which she founded in 2007.
-The Suffragents: How Women Used Men to Get the Vote, to be published September 1, 2017.
+The Suffragents: How Women Used Men to Get the Vote, is her latest, due out September 1, 2017.

-Other major online projects include a major independent report on WNYC’s digital transformation from 2010-13, Blowing Minds: The Rise of Underground Comix and the Alternative Press (1965-72) about the life and times of the East Village Other; Primary Sources, an archive of significant journalism-related conversations with major figures, produced on video; and, in collaboration with other NYU Journalism colleagues and the New York Times, the Local East Village (2009-2013), and from June 2013, Bedford + Bowery with New York Magazine.
+Major digital projects include the forthcoming multimedia-cum-database site, Women’s Suffrage and the Media, in collboration with American Journalism: A Journal of Media History; a major independent report on WNYC’s digital transformation from 2010-13, Blowing Minds: The Rise of Underground Comix and the Alternative Press (1965-72) about the life and times of the East Village Other; Primary Sources, an archive of significant journalism-related conversations with major figures, produced on video; and, in collaboration with other NYU Journalism colleagues and the New York Times, the Local East Village (2009-2013), and from June 2013, Bedford + Bowery with New York Magazine.

 She is a Senior Fellow of the Schuster Institute for Investigative Journalism at Brandeis University.

 She can be reached by email at brooke [dot] kroeger [at] nyu [dot] edu and on Twitter as @brookekroeger